What Do Children and Parents Want and Perceive in Conversational Agents? Towards Transparent, Trustworthy, Democratized Agents: Procedure

-In between the two tutorials, the group completed an ideation design session where they responded to prompts about what their ``ideal'' agent would look like, sound like, do, and say (among other prompts) using a virtual whiteboard with sections for each major subset (i.e., children from non-WEIRD countries, parents from non-WEIRD countries, children from WEIRD countries, etc.).
-A portion of the section for children from non-WEIRD countries is shown in Figure \ref{fig:miro-board-teaser}.
-After the tutorials and design session, we provided participants with a ``mid-survey''.
-This survey contained the same questions as the first survey, along with further questions asking if students' opinions had changed.
 The second day included presentations and group discussions about societal impact of technology.
 Participants gathered in groups of 2-4 children with their parents for the discussions.
-The presentations encouraged participants to think about the impact (positive and negative) of technology; the discussions explored how technology could help address world problems, like sustainability, with an emphasis on conversational agents as part of the solution.
-In the final activity, small groups of participants presented on their proposed solutions to the entire group.
+The presentations encouraged participants to think about the positive and negative impact of technology; the discussions explored how technology could help address world problems, like sustainability, with an emphasis on conversational agents as part of the solution.
+In the final activity, small groups of participants presented their proposed solutions to the entire group.
 They had the opportunity to design conversational agents, which they could demonstrate in their presentations.
-We provided the post-survey to participants, which asked similar questions to the first two surveys, after the presentations.
+Overall, the workshops aimed to teach participants conversational agent concepts described in the appendix \cite{weird-non-weird-conv-ai-appendix}, and focused specifically on eight of the concepts: \textit{Training}, \textit{Intents}, \textit{Agent modularization}, \textit{Entities}, \textit{Events}, \textit{Testing}, \textit{Turn-taking}, and \textit{Societal impact and ethics}.
+(For detailed content from the workshops, including the tutorials, refer to the thesis, \cite{vanbrummelen-phd}.)